ColeFeely6/ColeFeely6.github.io/_projects/connect-four-artificial-intelligence.md

     </div>
 </div>

+## Description

-Next I used the heuristic evaluation as a baseline, where the heuristic evaluation is invoked when the Minimax algorithm reaches a certain depth limit.
+I used the heuristic evaluation as a baseline, where the heuristic evaluation is invoked when the Minimax algorithm reaches a certain depth limit.
 This evaluation is considered the "brain" of this Connect-4 bot.
 The function returns an estimated utility function (either positive or negative) for any game state.

 Finally, I implemented the Alpha-Beta Pruning algorithm, a more efficient and effective AI algorithm.

 The link to the repository is posted above, you can also check it out over on the repository tab on this website!

+## Code

 {% highlight python linenos %}
 import random
 import math

-BOT_NAME = "Cole and Zach's Robot"

-## Todo:
-# See if **arguments are needed
-# Edit evaluation function
-# Do prune

 class RandomAgent:
     """Agent that picks a random available move.
 You should be able to beat it."""